klemjul/diy-pcp-infra/README.md

 ### Backup

-[./terraform/backup](./terraform/backup) contains an S3 bucket, mainly used for backup with Restic by the [./ansible/roles/backup](./ansible/roles/backup) Ansible role.
+[./terraform/backup](./terraform/backup) contains an S3 buckets, mainly used for backups with Restic by the [./ansible/roles/backup](./ansible/roles/backup) Ansible role.

 ## Configuration with Ansible